Bear Viewing Tours from Homer, Alaska

 Group Size

 Maximum 6 guests per trip.
-This is a small-group, personal experience — not a commercial tour boat with 40 strangers.
+This is a small-group, personal experience.
+Not a commercial tour boat with 40 strangers.

 What You’ll See